Bartek123k/miscellaneous-projects/README.md

 ---

-## Project HospitalDB contains:
+## Project HospitalDB :
-Project made in 2024
+Project made in 2024, Using SQL Server Management Studio 20.

 ### About:
 Simple database created using Sql server management studio for exercises  and practice